Duchess Mathilde Ludovika in Bavaria

 Mathilde Ludovika, Duchess in Bavaria (30 September 1843 – 18 June 1925) was the fourth daughter of Maximilian, Duke in Bavaria and Princess Ludovika of Bavaria.
-Her mother was the youngest daughter of King Maximilian I Joseph of Bavaria by his second wife Margravine Karoline of Baden.
+Her mother was the youngest surviving daughter of King Maximilian I Joseph of Bavaria by his second wife Margravine Karoline of Baden.

 Early life

-Born and raised at Possenhofen Castle, Mathilde was a younger sister of (among others) Duke Karl-Theodor in Bavaria, Duchess Elisabeth in Bavaria and Duchess Marie Sophie in Bavaria.
+Born and raised at Possenhofen Castle, Mathilde was a younger sister of (among others) Duke Karl-Theodor in Bavaria, Elisabeth of Austria-Hungary, and Duchess Marie Sophie in Bavaria.
 She was an older sister of (among others) Duchess Sophie in Bavaria.
 Her godmother and namesake was her mother's niece Grand Duchess Mathilde of Hesse and by Rhine.

 Marriage and family

 On 5 June 1861, Mathilde married Prince Lodovico of Bourbon Two-Siclies, Count of Trani.
 He was heir presumptive to his older half-brother Francis II of the Two Sicilies.
 Francis was married to her older sister Marie Sophie.
-The bride was seventeen years old and the groom was twenty-two.
+The bride was 17 years old and the groom was 22.
 They had one child, a daughter: